 Andres M. Lebensohn, Ph.D.

 Andres Lebensohn grew up in Buenos Aires, Argentina.
-He obtained his B.A. in molecular and cell biology from the University of California at Berkeley, where he conducted undergraduate research in enzymology with Dr. Daniel E. Koshland, Jr. He obtained his Ph.D. in cell and developmental biology from Harvard University, where he studied in the laboratory of Dr. Marc W. Kirschner.
-He then pursued postdoctoral studies as a Helen Hay Whitney Foundation fellow in the laboratory of Dr. Rajat Rohatgi in close collaboration with Dr. Jan Carette, both at Stanford University.
+He obtained his B.A. in molecular and cell biology from the University of California at Berkeley, where he conducted undergraduate research in enzymology with Dr. Daniel E. Koshland, Jr. He obtained his Ph.D. in cell and developmental biology from Harvard University, where he used biochemical reconstitution approaches to study regulation of the actin cytoskeleton by the WAVE complex in the laboratory of Dr. Marc W. Kirschner.
+He then pursued postdoctoral studies as a Helen Hay Whitney Foundation fellow in the laboratory of Dr. Rajat Rohatgi at Stanford University.
+In close collaboration with Dr. Jan Carette, he conducted reporter-based, forward genetic screens in haploid human cells to uncover new regulatory mechanisms in WNT signaling.
 Dr. Lebensohn joined the Laboratory of Cellular and Molecular Biology in October of 2018.
 He lives in Bethesda with his wife Alexandra (who is a cancer genetic counselor at NIH) and their two children, Gabi and Ani (who snuck into some photos in the Lab Life section of the website).
-When not in the lab, he enjoys fishing, crabbing and boating in the Chesapeake Bay, paddleboarding in the Potomac River and biking the Capital Crescent Trail.
+When not in the lab, you may find him fishing and crabbing in the Chesapeake Bay, paddleboarding in the Potomac River and biking the Capital Crescent Trail.

 There are no open positions at this time.
 Check back again later, or take a look at CCR's Careers page.